tyler-keller/rubiks-cube-nn/README.md

 My goal is to train on enough data that we start to see CFOP-esque moves emerge from the weights.

+Our sequence data is many-to-one.
+Input is a sequence of cube states.
+Output is a class label (indicating what move to take).

 ## Training

 I'll be using the Pycuber library to generate training data.